lzap/fourterm/README.md

 Features
 --------

- * Very small (only one 200 kB binary - including awesome icon).
+ * Very small (only about 35 kB binary on Intels).
  * Faster than Terminator (written in Vala/C).
+ * Four terminals setup by default.
  * Starts ultra-fast.
 Exits even faster!
  * Built-in [Solarized color scheme](http://ethanschoonover.com/solarized).
+ * Dark/light color scheme switch using Super/Win + c combination.
  * Vim-like key mapping.
-Try Super/Windows key + hjkl or np.
+Try Super/Windows key + hjkl.
  * Active terminal is highlighted.
+ * Comes with Terminus font dependency and setting.
- * Allows to choose your font and colors.
+ * Allows to choose your font, scrollback, scrollbar and optional transparency.
+ * Supports any number of terminal columns and rows.
+ * No context menu, no cursor changes (easy to select even links).
+ * Recognizes bactraces of Ruby and Python.
+ * Right click opens browser or editor.

 Planned features
 ----------------

+ * More backtrace support (Perl, Java...) - SEND PATCHES!
- * Fedora 17 package.
+ * Fedora 16/17 package.
- * Support for one, four and six terminals.
- * Dark/light color scheme switch using Super/Win + c combination.
- * Active http links and files.
-Open files from stacktraces in your editor quickly!
  * Effective searching in the history.
 No more scrolling.

 Download